frees-io/freestyle/docs/src/main/tut/docs/algebras.md

 `Inject` typeclasses that otherwise you need to manually provide to further evaluate your free monads when they are interleaved with other `Free` programs.

-Beside providing the appropriate `Inject` evidences Freestyle creates an implicit method that will enable implicit summoning of the smart constructors class implementation and a `apply` methods that allows you to summon instances of your smart constructors class at any point in the application in a convenient way.
+Beside providing the appropriate `Inject` evidences Freestyle creates an implicit method that will enable implicit summoning of the smart constructors class implementation and an `apply` method that allows summoning instances of your smart constructors where needed.
 This effectively enables implicits based Dependency Injection where you may choose to override implementations using the implicits scoping rules to place different implementations where appropriate.

 ```tut:silent